Tourist attractions – Good to Know

 13. Snæfellsjökull national park

-Iceland can be divided into seven sub-regions, all of which have their own website with information on local tourist attractions and services.
+Iceland made up of seven regions, all of which have their own regional marketing offices of tourism and website with information on local tourist attractions and services.
+Here below are links to each regional website:

-Click on the map to get more information on each region’s popular tourist attractions.
+Click on the map to see more information on each region’s popular tourist attractions.

-For more information on tourist services for the whole of Iceland, check out visiticeland.com
+For more information on tourist services for the whole of Iceland and the opportunity to use the virtual map to plan your trip , check out visiticeland.com

 Seasonal attractions